Man’s death after taco-eating contest sparks lawsuit against minor league team

 Hutchings, 41 at the time, died in August 2019 at a Fresno hospital after being taken there from Chukchansi Park, a municipally owned stadium where the Grizzlies play.
-The county coroner’s office subsequently determined that he died of choking.
+The county coroner’s office subsequently determined he died of choking.

-Monday’s court filing, obtained by The Washington Post, states that Hutchings “had a mouth full of chewed and unchewed tacos obstructing his respiratory system.”
+Monday’s court filing, obtained by The Washington Post, states Hutchings “had a mouth full of chewed and unchewed tacos obstructing his respiratory system.”

 The Grizzlies “knew or should have known that promoting inherently dangerous eating competitions with coarse foods, such as tacos, are more likely to lead to choking, especially, for an amateur eating participant,” the filing declares.
 The team is also accused of failing to have a medical response team at the ready and of doing nothing to prevent the participants from consuming alcohol before the contest.